cockroachdb/docs/cockroachcloud/network-authorization.md

 1. Paste the Endpoint ID you created into the **VPC Endpoint ID** field.
 1. Click **Verify**.
-1. CockroachCloud will accept the endpoint request.
+1.  {{ site.data.products.db }} will accept the endpoint request.
 You can confirm the request acceptance by checking if the status is listed as Available on the Amazon VPC Console **Endpoints** page.

 ### Enable private DNS